-California governor Brown urges continued fiscal restraint
+California Governor Brown urges continued fiscal restraint

 Assembly Republican leader Connie Conway called for paying down more debt with the projected multibillion-dollar surplus, rather than boosting spending on social programs or high-speed rail.

 State Senator Bob Huff, who leads the Republican caucus in that body, urged support for a plan to temporarily ease restrictions in the federal Endangered Species Act on removing water from the fragile Sacramento-San Joaquin River Delta.
-The plan would allow more water to flow to drought-parched farms and cities.
+That would allow more water to flow to drought-parched farms and cities.

 "Sometimes we have to realize that human beings are animals, too," Huff said.